 - Require capability: Only users with specific capabilities will be able to see the menu item.
-In the case of create Pages, a user would need the “edit_pages” ability linked to his or her account.
+In the case of creating Pages, a user would need the “edit_pages” ability linked to his or her account.
 It’s not available in all options of the target page.

 - Extra capability: From here, you can hide admin menu items from specific users in WordPress.
 This lets you choose certain roles and capabilities of users who can access the menu.
 It’s a great feature to have in a team environment.

 Step 5: Save All Changes